 Amma?
 Appa?
 Mom?
 Dad?
 What do Indian-American kids call their parents?

-South Asians in North America
+A small sampler of South Asian narratives in North America

 SAADA, the South Asian American Digital Archive, works to document the rich history of South Asians in the United States.
+Why does this matter?
+Just compare today’s anti-immigrant sentiments with the Asiatic Barred Zone of 1917.

 Are American publishers up on all this?
 They’re getting there, although I’m still not ready to retire my common errors list.
 Not yet.